Decomposing ROE involves expressing net income divided by shareholders’ equity as the product of component ratios.

 - Tax Burden

-- The tax burden ratio has remained relatively stable, oscillating slightly around 0.80 to 0.83.
-This indicates a consistent proportion of earnings retained after taxes, without significant fluctuations over time.
+- The tax burden ratio has exhibited relative stability over the analyzed periods, fluctuating slightly around the range of 0.80 to 0.83.
+This indicates a consistent proportion of pre-tax earnings retained after taxes, with no significant upward or downward trend.

 - Interest Burden